 Accompanying the original recovery plan was a suite of guidance for different business settings with specific guides for shops and branches, vehicles and factories, plants and warehouses.
-These have now been updated in the latest Guidance with shops.
+These are regularly updated.
+Guidance has also been produced to assist safe working in offices.

-To a large extent, the updated guidance is consistent with the BRC guidance published below.
+To a large extent, the updated guidance is consistent with the BRC guidance published below, we have also produced an FAQ to assist with questions as they arise.

 To assist our members and interested parties the BRC has worked with its members and external stakeholders to produce recommendations that will assist retailers to facilitate the introduction of social distancing.
 These recommendations cover two areas: